 Thinking of doing the Ciudad Perdida/Lost City trek?
 I did the 5 day hike with Magic Tour.

+Truly a town that time forgot!
 La Casa Amarilla is a renovated colonial mansion run by a Canadian/UK expat, his Colombian wife, and her family.
 It is “the” place to stay in Mompox.

 Villa de Leyva:

 Cabañas Hacienda el Olivar are cottages built on the beautiful property of and run by Colombian friends (& I have stayed here as well).
 They are located outside of town and there is no public transportation, but if you don’t have a car, transportation can be arranged.
 See photos and reviews on AirBNB here and via their Facebook page here.

 Need accommodations for a week or longer?
 A friend has a very nice penthouse in Los Rosales neighborhood with great views from the roof terrace!
 The location is close to the Zona G, Zona T, and the Centro Andino as well as most law firms and business offices.
 See AirBNB link here.

 If the above place is booked or you’re in Bogotá for less than a week, my friend recommends one of Carlos’s places listed on AirBNB here.

 Off the beaten Bogotá tourist path: Visit the presidential palace!
 Surprisingly, very few people do this, but it’s quite interesting.
 More here.

 Bogotá airport: Should you find your arrival to BOG delayed and you miss the last connecting flight (my own experience), Hotel Habitel is a good option.

 Salento: Blog slash travel guide to the town & its immediate surroundings, Salento View is written by a retired woman from the US who moved to Salento in 2016.